CikA-triX/cybersecurity-home-lab/secure-small-office-network/READ.md

 To design, build, and test a secure small office network using a single-firewall DMZ architecture with zone-based access control, threat simulation, and verified security outcomes.

 Small offices are easy targets.
-Everything on one flat network — web servers, staff PCs, printers, guest WiFi — no separation, no control.
+Everything on one flat network: web servers, staff PCs, printers, guest WiFi; no separation, no control.
 One compromised device and an attacker moves freely across everything.
 This project addresses exactly that problem.

 This was a group capstone project.
 My individual contribution covers the network design, zone architecture, firewall ACL configuration, threat simulation, packet capture analysis, and FTP hardening.
 Password configuration for some devices was handled by a teammate.